kvietmeier/Terraform/azure/upftesting-1/README.md

 Need to document steps<br>
 .<br>

-#### Code documentation - TBD
+#### Code documentation - In Progress

-To make my code more portable across dseveral; Tenants/Subscriptions I'm using the TF Environment variables set in my PowerShell profile:
+To make my code more portable across dseveral; Tenants/Subscriptions I'm using the TF Environment variables set in my PowerShell profile:<br>
 Source a "secrets file" for the variables:
 ```
 . '<drive>:\.hideme\somesecretstuff.ps1'